Donghan5/42_Course/README.md

 ### **EXAM_RANK_04** - _In Progress_
 ---

-This README captures my technical growth and the milestones (Following 42) I’ve achieved throughout my journey.
+This README captures my technical growth and the milestones (Following 42 Common course) I’ve achieved throughout my journey.
 Each project has brought new challenges, enhancing my problem-solving skills and deepening my understanding of software development.